officedrone/NSG-Flow-Log-Reader/README.md

 - **Highlighting**: Denied flows (flowState = D) shown in light red background
 - **Buttons**: Copy to clipboard (CSV or Excel format), Close

-## Usage

-1. Run the application in the directory containing your NSG flow log JSON files.
-You can run it by opening a command prompt and executing 'python NSGFlowLogReader.py'
-2. Double-click or select files and click "Open Selected", or highlight a file and click 'Open Selected File' button
-3. Browse and search through network flow records
-4. Use copy buttons to export data for analysis

-## Requirements

-- Python 3.x
-- Tkinter (usually included with Python)

 ## Tuple Fields Description